mishbyhealth/mishby-health-os/README.md

 # GloWell — Health Plan MVP (v7)

-This repo contains the **non-clinical wellness app** defined in the v7 blueprint.
+This repo contains the **non-wellness wellness app** defined in the v7 blueprint.

 ---